naomiburks/event_driven_simulation/readme.md

 py src/scripts/[script_name]
 ```

+The latter method is preferred, since running setup is necessary for tests to work properly.
 Scripts must be run from the root directory.
 Running from the src/scripts folder **will not work**.

 -----